usecannon/cannon/packages/skill/references/registry.md

 - Transaction data

 Cannon provides an IPFS service alongside package publishes (included in the publishing fee) which is used by default.

+**On-chain Verification:** The registry stores package metadata on-chain, allowing anyone to cryptographically verify what was deployed.
+This enables trustless verification of deployment integrity.

 ## Cache Locations